 Battle ropes are an upper body form of training that targets your core, shoulders, back, and arms.

-Study after study has found that adding battle ropes to your workout routine boosts upper body power, core endurance, and cardiovascular endurance .
+Study after study has found that adding battle ropes to your workout routine boosts upper body power, core endurance, and cardiovascular endurance1.

 While the original ropes were surprisingly expensive, in recent years, as working out at home has become more popular (thanks, Covid!), battle ropes have come down in price and have never been more appealing for the home-based athlete.

-✔️Diameter.
+✅ Diameter.
 Rope thickness is key.
 While it’s tempting to go for the thickest rope possible, keep in mind that your forearms will crap out before your arms will.
-Thicker, the harder.
+Thicker the battle rope handles, the more challenging the workout.

 With all that good stuff behind us, let’s take a closer look at some of the best battle ropes on the market, including key features, dimensions, and pricing.